 - Don’t leave your shopping cart in the middle of the parking lot.
 Put it in the corral with the rest of the carts.

 - Wear or use a gift in the presence of the gifter.
-My aunt often gifts me with amazing thrift-store finds.
+My aunt often gives me amazing thrift-store finds.
 She’s never happier than when she sees me wearing that fur shrug she found.

 - Send an old friend flowers.
-If they live in another city, brighten their day with a bouquet.
+If they live in another city, brighten their day by sending a bouquet.

 - Give away the books you’ve read.
 Go through your bookshelves.
 Pull out any books you no longer want, and donate them to a local library.